artkonekt/concord/docs/overview.md

 #### Composing Parts

-Modules consist of different [parts](parts.md) like model classes, entities, controllers, config files, migrations, views, routes, middleware, frontend assets and so on.
+Modules consist of different [parts](parts.md) like models (entities), controllers, config files, migrations, views, routes, middleware, frontend assets and so on.

 Laravel itself solves many of these problems, so **whenever a solution in Laravel exists, it's being used**.